ironbee/ironbee/clipp/clipp.md

 **@view:id**

-This modifier is identical to `@view` except only the IDs of each event are displayed.
+This modifier is identical to `@view` except only the IDs of each input are displayed.

+**@view:summary**

+This modifier is identical to `@view` except a summary of each input is displayed.
+The summary is the ID, connection information, and number of transactions.

 **@set_local_ip**:*ip*<br>
 **@set_local_port**:*port*<br>